 - Ergonomic rakes, which are the type with the bent handle, are much easier on the back once you learn to let the rake do the work.

 - Foam-cushioned handles help prevent blisters and wrist and hand injuries.

 - Wider rakes cut down on actual raking time.

 - Expanding rakes allow you to use the widest bow to rack the lawn and narrow the bow when you need to get between bushes or structures.

 What to Do With All Those Leaves

 Whatever method of leaf cleanup you choose, don't push the leaves to the curb for pickup.
 Think of fall leaves as garden gold.
 Leaf mold, or semi-rotting leaves, is high in nutrients and adds substantial organic matter to your soil.
 You can create leaf mold very easily by simply piling all your leaves and letting them sit for a year or so.
 The bottom of the pile will begin decomposing first and can be used as a soil amendment or mulch.

 Shredded leaves can also be used as a mulch.
 The leaves must be dry to shred, but moisten them immediately after mulching or the wind will carry them all back onto your lawn.
 Don't use unshredded leaves.
 Unshredded leaves will mat together and form a dense layer that won't allow water to pass through.

-Both shredded and unshredded leaves can be used as the 'brown' component in your active compost pile.
-As we mentioned above, dry leaves piled alone will eventually decompose into leaf mold, which is a type of compost.
-But combining dry leaves with green garden waste will result in an actively decomposing pile and will speed the process.
+Both shredded and unshredded leaves can be used as the "brown" component in your active compost pile.
+As mentioned, dry leaves piled alone will eventually decompose into leaf mold, which is a type of compost.
+But combining dry leaves with green garden waste will result in an actively decomposing pile and will speed up the process.